Overview

 Built for success

 Want to transition your career into the construction industry?
-Our fully online and industry-recognised MSc Building Surveying programme is a stepping stone to developing theoretical and practical knowledge in the built environment.
+Our industry-recognised MSc Building Surveying programme is a stepping stone to developing theoretical and practical knowledge in the built environment.

-This postgraduate qualification equips you with the cutting-edge skills and academic foundation needed to pursue a successful career as a chartered building surveyor.
-From project management and conservation to advising diverse clients—from homeowners to large industrial firms — you’ll gain the specialist insights that set you apart.
+This postgraduate qualification equips you with the advanced skills and academic foundation needed to pursue a successful career as a chartered building surveyor.
+From project management and conservation to advising diverse clients — from homeowners to large industrial firms — you’ll gain the specialist insights that set you apart.

 Course accreditations